 The numbers

 According to the National Golf Foundation, nearly 25 million people played golf on a golf course in the United States in 2020.
 That’s around 8 percent of the total population of the U.S. which is a pretty large number all things considered.
-Here is some additional demographic information about these 25 million people who played golf on a course in 2020:
+Here is some additional demographic information about these 25 million American golfers who played on a course in 2020:

-• 3 million of these people are new golfers, playing on a golf course for the first time (a record-breaking number of new players)
+- 3 million of these people are new golfers, playing on a golf course for the first time (a record-breaking number of amateur golfers)

 Younger players are slowly starting to grow within the sport, but they have yet to overtake the older demographic on the course.
 However, they make up a huge percentage of golf participation in off-course facilities such as, indoor golf simulators, driving ranges, and golf entertainment areas.
 While in recent years the popularity of golf among younger people has grown, the majority of players are still of an older age.
 The median age of a golfer in the U.S. is 54, continuing to draw in an older crowd.